Divide-By-0/blog/content/posts/things.md

 **[Snail Trail Bee Venom Face Moisturizer](https://amzn.to/3AiZx3I) - $25.** Feels super smooth even with just a little.
 Reddit recommended.
 **[Double Line Floss Picks](https://amzn.to/3KAEMGg) - $15.** These make flossing fun and are useful on the go -- it's super easy to grab on your way out, and you can see all your tooth gunk stuck between the two strings.
 Normal floss cuts off circulation to my finger and so I never do it, and water flossers are too annoying to refill and carry around.
 PFAS-free too.
 **[Sekkisui Face Sunscreen](https://www.ebay.com/itm/323874987084?hash=item4b68741c4c:g:oKkAAOSwrHRdRLKA) - $20.** Non greasy, nice smelling, easy to apply sunscreen from /r/AsianBeauty.
 Half price in any convenience store in Asia.
-**[Biore UV Sunscreen](https://www.ebay.com/itm/374606941467?hash=item5738504d1b:g:1zsAAOSwtOFkemhm&amdata=enc%3AAQAIAAAA4GoyZdPABhixZGlvMnf7wzOVMT19QTG6XvgGkIfRqfVrZzHFxU3xk8moSyZDZlkBe5wujCVqaiAu8WxOPz1%2BvVi6W1sF9coUYuPDXbzWMhxc5TISlKEGNP0YDNWwLg4uG2%2F7QVu6XMt%2BCvhiMRw0mfPD1PNw6KQpEk%2FKNbz0Ko6cbQJEZZSmd29b3V4lByGmweb%2BJt4wsAh6BR4yANvOEFS7Hx53xA2PpSfGxvuVyzMORx149Gnpgr2fQtIEKBcxy011bUa0vwBfTCL%2BV7LP4Q8zC0w8b2e7AOy1WcELLUeu%7Ctkp%3ABFBMrKSS75Ji) - $15**.
+**[Biore UV Sunscreen](https://www.ebay.com/itm/374606941467) - $15**.
 I use this as a body and face sunscreen, since more comes out per squeeze than the Sekkisui.
 Half price at any convenience store in Japan.
 Recommended by [Andrew Connor](https://andrewconner.com/things/).
 **[Travel Toiletry Kit](https://amzn.to/40ulyHn)([Cheaper 3 Pack](https://amzn.to/41sF48x)) - $15/$6.** I dump shampoo/conditioner/bodywash in here before I travel, since I prefer to use my own.
 **[Stannous Fluoride Toothpaste](https://amzn.to/3WQULox) - $15**.
 Stannous flouride and hydroxyapatite has repeatedly [been shown](https://now.tufts.edu/2013/03/20/other-fluoride-benefits-stannous-fluoride) to be more effective than normal toothpaste at cavity prevention.
 This Crest toothpaste is basically the same price and texture so should be a no-brainer toothpaste replacement.
 Thanks to [Rob Wiblin for the rec](https://medium.com/@robertwiblin/things-i-recommend-you-buy-and-use-rob-edition-1d7b2ce27d68).
 **[Aluminum Shower Caddy with Tension Rod](https://amzn.to/3P7y0cp) - $45**.
 Most "rust free" products on Amazon are all made with stainless steel that does rust, and the reviews reflect that.
 Since this is all aluminum, it can't rust, and all the reviews confirm that it never rusts.
 Bought "like new" so it was 25% off.
+**[MUJI Nail Clipper with Case](https://amzn.to/3Ys9iJB) - $10**.
+Has a plastic case to keep all your nails inside the clippers.

 # Kitchen